openmeteo/pthelma/doc/loggertodb.rst

 exactly what these timestamps mean, the whole time series is meaningless.
 So, assuming you are in Germany, do you know exactly what 2012-10-28 02:30 means?
 No, you don't, because it might mean two different things.
-It could mean 2012-10-28 02:30 CEST (00:30 UTC), or 2012-10-28 02:30 CET (01:30 UTC).
-(In fact, if you use a Davis station and have set it to switch time zone, and an incredible storm occurs around 2012-10-28 02:30 CEST, then the data about this storm will be deleted when the logger switches time zone; the new data will overwrite one hour from the previous data.
+It could mean 02:30 CEST (00:30 UTC) or 02:30 CET (01:30 UTC).
+(In fact, several makes of loggers discard one of the two ambiguous hours during the switch from DST, meaning that if an incredible storm occurs at that time, you will lose it.
 Insane but true.)

 In order to avoid insanity, Enhydris has a simple rule: all time stamps of any given time series must be in the same offset from UTC.